khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

         [.VP appeared ] ] ]
 ```

-That's it!
 For details, consult the [tikz-qtree documentation][tikz-qtree], which is quite good.

 [forest]: https://www.ctan.org/pkg/forest